 It was amazing what a successful collar – and a little luck could do to his mental well being.
 Luke no longer wallowed in self-pity, nor was thinking about the ex-fiancée.

 Quality investigators the ilk of Luke lived for the thrill of the chase.
-They relish the challenge of matching wits with the criminal minds and tracking down a killer, or a violent offender.
+They relished the challenge of matching wits with the criminal minds and tracking down a killer, or a violent offender.

 Only those who had experienced such success could appreciate the incredible feeling of achievement and satisfaction one received in solving what could only be described as a real-life jigsaw puzzle, only the pieces of the puzzle were not laid out in front of you.

 Luke was like his old self again when he fronted for work the next morning.
-One of his troublesome cases was out of the way.
-All he required before he could complete the Emily Dupree matter was the autopsy report and the results from the forensic analyses, then the case would be closed.
+All he required before he could complete the Emily Dupree matter was the autopsy report and the results from the forensic analyses.

 He removed his note book from his pocket and flicked through the pages.
 He stopped several pages in when he noticed the drunken scrawl of the notes he made when talking with the old man in the bar that night.